TMerlini/OrdinalInscriber/FAQ.md

 - Automatically cleaned up when the cache limit is reached
 - Available for viewing and management in the Cache Manager

+## Bitmap Inscriptions

+### What are bitmap inscriptions?
+Bitmap inscriptions are a unique type of ordinal that represent specific districts or numbers on the Bitcoin blockchain.
+Each bitmap represents a unique district that can be inscribed and traded, creating on-chain communities around specific bitmap numbers.

+### How do I create a bitmap inscription?
+To create a bitmap inscription with Ordinarinos:
+1. Navigate to the Bitmap Inscription section
+2. Enter the bitmap number you wish to inscribe
+3. Click "Check" to verify its availability
+4. Select a fee rate (economy, standard, priority, or custom)
+5. Optionally provide a destination address
+6. Generate and execute the inscription commands

+### How can I verify if a bitmap is available?
+Ordinarinos provides a built-in bitmap availability checker that:
+- Verifies if the bitmap number has already been inscribed
+- Shows the current availability status with clear indicators
+- Provides immediate feedback about validity
+- Connects to the Bitcoin blockchain to check the latest status

+### How does the bitmap fee calculator work?
+The bitmap fee calculator shows a detailed breakdown of the inscription costs:
+- Transaction Size: The size of the bitmap inscription transaction in vBytes
+- Base Fee: The minimum cost for the transaction
+- Inscription Fee: The fee based on your selected rate (sats/vB)
+- Total Fee: The combined total fee in satoshis
+- Processing Time: Estimated time for the transaction to be confirmed

+The calculator updates dynamically when you change fee rates, allowing you to make informed decisions about your inscription costs.

 ## Advanced Usage

 ### Can I customize the metadata for my inscriptions?